neffercarrillo/security-plus/notes/README.md

 - use the 7 phase model for the exam.
 - preparation. strengthening systems and networks to resists attacks. getting ready for future incidents.
 - detection. identifies security incidents.
-- analysis. examination and evaluation fo the incident.
+- analysis. examination and evaluation of the incident.
 - containment. limit the scope of the incident. i.e. separate endpoint from the network.
 - eradication. aims to remove malicious files.
 - recovery. restore systems to their regular state.
-- post incident activity or lessons learned. happens after containment and erradication.
+- post incident activity or lessons learned. happens after containment and eradication.
 - root cause analysis. identify initial source of the incident.
 4 steps.
 - lessons learned process. documents experiences during incidents.
 - after-action report. collects info about what happened.